How did the idea for your business come about?

 What was an idea that you spent a lot of time on or thought would make a big difference in your business that didn’t pan out?

-First would be Amazon, which I already mentioned above.
+The first would be Amazon, which I already mentioned above.
 We also spent a lot of time reaching out to “Instagram Influencers” to promote products that we sell and it didn’t really do much for us in terms of generating sales or gaining new customers.
 Time spent reaching out to reporters, bloggers, and news publications to build our SEO has and will be much more valuable.

 What is something that your business spends a lot of money on that’s worth it?